"Musicals don't get enough credit for being so surreal. It's like an alternate universe." -Ezra Koenig

 How does the concept musical differ from revue musicals?

-Cabaret, a Political Statement
+Cabaret: A Political Statement

 Set in 1931 Germany, Cabaret explores the seamy underside of life at the Kit Kat Klub, underscored by a doomed romance between a Gentile and a Jew as the Nazi party strengthens its hold on Germany.

-He melded both stories into a show with rather dark undertones, for which John Kander wrote the music and Fred Ebb wrote the all of the song lyrics.
+He melded both stories into a show with rather dark undertones, for which John Kander wrote the music and Fred Ebb wrote all of the song lyrics.

 Book musicals go by many names; see how many you know!

 Set in Chicago during the Roaring Twenties, the original story was written by beat reporter Maurine Dallas Watkins.
 She had been assigned to cover the courthouse and report on the cases decided there, and her satirical play drew on some of the most famous issues she had written about for the newspaper.

 By the time Chicago made its way to Broadway, director and choreographer Bob Fosse was well-entrenched in musical theatre circles and well-known by many for his artistic abilities.

 Fosse again teamed up with Fred Ebb and John Kander.
 Furthermore, the creative team drew on Harold Prince's production savvy to deliver a glitzy, borderline-shocking reveal of corruption in the criminal justice system.